-What is an MPAN number?
-A simple guide for businesses
+What is an MPAN?
+A guide to supply numbers for businesses

 Whether you are switching energy suppliers or checking your business electricity bill, understanding your MPAN is essential.
 An accurate MPAN is vital for ensuring that your business pays for the electricity your company actually uses.